nicola-lunghi/PySwitch/web/publish-helper/README.md

 # PySwitch Emulator Publisher

-This is a PHP based website which manages published PySwitch versions, to always be able to have multiple versions accessible.
-It is a standalone project, coming with its own docker container.
+This project can publish multiple versions of PySwitch Emulator.
+It is a standalone project, coming with its own docker configuration, bound to port 8080 on the host machine.
+Run the container with ./docker-run and you will get a terminal login directly, to test the create/update scripts.

 ## How to install on a web server
-1. Copy everything in the web/publish-helper/htdocs to your web root.
+Copy everything in the web/publish-helper/htdocs to your web root.
-2. Update the .htaccess file in /versions/create to protect the folder with a login
-3. If needed, grant the PHP web user access to modify files in the web root.

 ## Create Versions

-Call the page "/versions/create" to create versions: This page will create a new versions by pulling the current main branch of the PySwitch repository and setting everything up.
-The .htaccess is updated so the latest version will be shown (depending on the time cloned).

-## Usage
+Log in to your web server, cd to the versions folder in the web root, and run the create script with the name of the version to be created.

+The update script is called at the end of create, but can also be called independently to update the .htaccess file to the current available versions.

+## For the End User

 Calling the web root will always redirect to the latest version.
 Calling /versions will show a page linking to all available versions.